Do Bioidentical Hormones Stop Vaginal Dryness?

-They’re prescription drugs that have a molecular structure identical to the hormones a woman’s body makes on its own prior to menopause.
-Since large pharmaceutical companies cannot legally patent a bioidentical structure, they’ve develop synthetic replicas, which are patentable.
-These patented drugs are what most women think of when they hear the phrase “hormone replacement therapy.”
+They’re prescription drugs that have a molecular structure identical to the hormones a woman’s body produces on its own prior to menopause.
+Since large pharmaceutical companies cannot legally patent a bioidentical structure, they’ve develop synthetic versions, which are patentable.

-Just as younger women naturally produce two major reproductive hormones, estrogen and progesterone, there are two categories of bioidentical hormones—those that match estrogen and the one that matches progesterone.
-Women who choose to use bioidenticals usually need to take both.
+Just as younger women naturally produce two major reproductive hormones, estrogen and progesterone, there are two categories of bioidentical hormones: those that match estrogen and the single one that matches progesterone.
+Women who choose to use bioidenticals usually take both.

 Is bioidentical hormone therapy natural?

-They’re a special category of bioidenticals, prescribed by a doctor for patients who need individualized hormone combinations, doses or preparations.
-For example, if you have an allergy to one of the additives in an established FDA-approved bioidentical product, then your doctor can send you to a compounding pharmacy where they can formulate pills or creams that exclude that ingredient.
+They’re a special category of bioidentical hormones, prescribed by a doctor for patients who need individualized hormone combinations, doses or preparations.
+For example, if you have an allergy to one of the additives in an established FDA-approved bioidentical product, then your doctor can send you to a compounding pharmacy where they will formulate pills or creams that exclude that ingredient.

 Can bioidentical hormones be used permanently?

-Opinions differ.
-Just as bioidentical hormones are likely as safe as more traditional regimens, many doctors caution that they probably expose women to comparable medical risk.
-That’s a major reason why most doctors discourage patients from using them indefinitely.
+Just as bioidentical hormones are likely as safe as more traditional regimens, some doctors caution that they probably expose women to comparable medical risk.
+That’s why most doctors discourage patients from using them indefinitely.

 What’s the takeaway?